StarpTech/graphql-registry/docs/api.md

 ### Get latest schemas by versions

 POST - `/schema/compose` Returns the last registered schema definition of all services based on passed services & their versions.
+If versions can't be found it fails.

 <details>
 <summary>Example Request</summary>